thoughtspot/thoughtspot.github.io/_admin/setup/sync-users-and-groups-from-ldap.md

     python syncUsersAndGroups.py interactive
     ```

 3. Answer the prompts using the information you collected above.
+Specify `2` for the `scope` if you would like to sync all groups, including subgroups.
 For example:

     ```
     Complete URL of TS server in format "http(s)://<host>:<port>": http://10.77.145.24:8088